Patrick Flink

 Courses Taught

-- Students will learn discipline-specific strategies for reading effectively and critically in humanities fields such as philosophy and history.
-Students will apply strategies used by experts in these fields to interact with authentic texts in these disciplines.
-Specifically, students will focus on vocabulary, grammatical and rhetorical nuances, as well as authorial awareness, when interpreting texts in these fields.
-Strategies learned in this course will ultimately help students learn to read, write, and think like experts in the humanities.
+- Students will learn academic strategies for reading and writing effectively and critically in the humanities and related fields (e.g., anthropology, law, political science, philosophy, religion, etc.).
+Students will apply strategies for navigating and interpreting an array of authentic texts in the humanities by focusing on vocabulary, grammatical and rhetorical choices, and authorial awareness.
+This course will ultimately help students think, read, and write like experts in the humanities.

 - This course asks students to investigate the varieties of literacy behaviors in American society as sociocultural phenomena.
 Students will be exposed to the research of major scholars in the interdisciplinary field of literacy research (e.g., New Literacy Studies) as a means of considering the role literacy and literacy behavior plays, both historically and in a contemporary context, in a diverse American society.
 Students will analyze the various definitions of literacy and track the development of multiple literacies in American society, specifically studying the transmission of literacy as a cultural value, particularly in oppressed communities.
 The course will provide the students with the opportunity to analyze and reflect on their personal relationship with literacy and opportunities for upward mobility in a stratified United States.